Top Female Entrepreneurs Influencing Sustainability Trends in Asia

 Green Is The New Black is a lifestyle media and events platform that is on a mission to make conscious living mainstream and accessible.
-They do this through stories and curated experiences advocating for social and behavioural change, which leads to little green steps with a big impact.
+They do this through stories and curated experiences advocating for social and behavioural change, that leads to little green steps with big impact.

 Vanilla Luxury: Tell us more about how Green Is The New Black is championing the cause of a more sustainable future.